Dancing with the Stars (American TV series) season 17: Week 7: Team Dance Night

 Each couple performed one unlearned dance and a Halloween-themed team freestyle.
-The teams were chosen by the highest scoring couples: Amber & Derek (Team "FoxingAwesome") and Elizabeth & Val (Team "Spooky BomBom").
+The teams were chosen by the highest scoring couples: Amber & Derek (Team "Foxing Awesome") and Elizabeth & Val (Team "Spooky BomBom").
 Couples are listed in the order they performed.

 Week 8: Cher Night

 Individual judges scores and votes in the charts below (given in parentheses) are listed from left to right: Carrie Ann Inaba, Cher, Bruno Tonioli.

 All of the dance routines were performed to songs by Cher.
 In addition, after the individual routines were performed, the highest-scorers, Amber & Derek, received immunity and avoided elimination for this week.
 The remaining six couples competed in pairs in a dance-off challenge, with the winners receiving an additional three points that were added to their scores.
 Couples are listed in the order they performed.

 Week 9: Trio Night

 Each couple performed one unlearned ballroom dance and one trio dance.
 Each couple chose one professional who was either previously eliminated or participated in the dance troupe.
 Couples are listed in the order they performed.